Easy Lunch Boxes That Keep Food Fresh: Parent-Tested Reviews

 - Cracks in plastic or broken seals

-- Persistent odors that won't wash out
+- Persistent odors that won't wash out (we've all been there)

 - Broken clips or zippers